Inference From Visible Information And Background Knowledge: Extensions and special cases

 We model the infinite grid to be tiled by visible relations $E_H$ and $E_V$, and the tiling function by a collection of unary visible relations $U_t$, for all tiles $t \in T$.

 The invisible relations represent markings of the grid for possible errors.
 There are several kinds of challenges.
 We focus on the horizontal consistency challenge, which selects two nodes in the $E_H$ relation, to challenge whether the nodes satisfy the horizontal constraint.
-Formally, the challenge is captured by a binary invisible predicate $\horchallenge(x,y)$, with an associated integrity constraint
+Formally, the challenge is captured by a binary invisible predicate $\horchallenge(x,y)$, with an associated sentence in the background theory

 The query $Q$ will be satisfied only when the following \emph{negated} CQs hold, for all pairs $(t,t')\nin H$:

 Note that this can only happen if the relation $\horchallenge$ has selected two horizontally adjacent nodes whose tiles violate the horizontal constraints.
 The vertical constraints are enforced in a similar way using an invisible relation $\vertchallenge$ and another negated CQ.